alexfigliolia/react-hooks/README.md

 11. [useFocusedKeyListener](#useFocusedKeyListener) - A hook that will respond to keydown events if target element comes into focus
 12. [useWindowSize](#useWindowSize) - A hook that returns the current dimensions of the window object.
 When the window is undefined (in SSR environments), the height and width dimensions are set to zero
 13. [useNodeDimensions](#useNodeDimensions) - A hook that returns a `ref` and a `dimensions` object containing `width` and `height` values.
 When the provided `ref` is attached to a `DOM` element, the hook will rerender a new `dimensions` object each time the element's `width` or `height` change.
+14. [useMergedRefs](#useMergedRefs) - A hook that accepts any number of ref callbacks or ref objects and returns a single ref callback.
+Useful for when managing multiple refs that need to a attach to a single component

 ## Installation
 ```bash